nlqm/nlqm-intern-repo/0. WorkingInAgileTeam/Agile-Principles.md

     1. What do you think are the biggest benefits and challenges of Agile?
         - Benefit: increase flexibility which is really important for tech project.
-        - Challenge: lack of documentation and predeictability.
+        - Challenge: lack of documentation and predictability.

     2. How can Agile principles help improve your role and responsibilities?
         - By applying agile principles, I could focus more abt interactions between coworkers and software by themselves rather than spending more time on documentation.
-Coping repidly with changes is also a vital trait that I need to apply to be more proactive and flexible which can help me within my following career.
+Coping rapidly with changes is also a vital trait that I need to apply to be more proactive and flexible which can help me within my following career.